NoahHenrikKleinschmidt/qpcr/README.md

 ---

 This project presents a python module designed to facilitate the analysis of qPCR data through established `Delta-Delta-Ct` analysis.
-To that end, this module provides a set of processing classes that may be assembled into a fully-fledged analysis pipeline, starting from raw `Ct` values stored in `csv` files all the way to finished visualisations of the results.
+To that end, this module provides a set of processing classes that may be assembled into a fully-fledged analysis pipeline, starting from raw `Ct` values stored in `csv` or `excel` files all the way to finished visualisations of the results.

 User-friendliness and quick and easy workflows were of primary concern during development, so that this module is suitable for both non-experienced users as well as veteran coders.
 Virtually all steps within the analysis workflow are customizible to allow a streamlined analysis of any given dataset.

-The exported results are formatted to be readily imported into graphing software.
-However, this module also includes methods to readily generate both static and interactive figures for rapid data exploration.
+The exported results are formatted to be readily imported into other analysis or graphing software.

 ### Installation
 This module can directly be installed via `pip`.

 ```
 pip install qpcr
 ```